-- Check the type and aggregation of each field and that all the fields are correctly interpreted as either dimension or metric. - Create new useful fields (dimensions or metrics) from the existing ones by exploiting formulas, such as in the following (click on the "+" and "fx" placeholders).
-For details on this step, see: https://support.google.com/datastudio/answer/6299685?hl=en - LENGTH(comments) → to count the number of chars of the comment field - CONCAT(latitude, CONCAT(', ', longitude)) → to generate a (lat, long) field useful for map charts; before generating this new field, set "Type=Text" for latitude and longitude fields, so that they become dimensions (by default, Data Studio considers them as metrics) - o price / square_feet \rightarrow to compute the average price per square feet (try to create a field that contains the square meters instead of the square feet (1 foot = 0.3048 meter)). - \circ MONTH(Date) \rightarrow to extract the month of the year from the full date, e.g. 12 - \circ YEAR(Date) \rightarrow to extract the year from the full date, e.g. 2017 - CONCAT(YEAR(Date), MONTH(Date)) → to build a field which is the full month, e.g. 201712 - if you already have the computed fields "month" and "year", you can also use them in the formula, e.g., CONCAT(year, month)
+- LENGTH(comments) → to count the number of chars of the comment field - CONCAT(latitude, CONCAT(', ', longitude)) → to generate a (lat, long) field useful for map charts; before generating this new field, set "Type=Text" for latitude and longitude fields, so that they become dimensions (by default, Data Studio considers them as metrics) - o price / square_feet \rightarrow to compute the average price per square feet (try to create a field that contains the square meters instead of the square feet (1 foot = 0.3048 meter)). - \circ MONTH(Date) \rightarrow to extract the month of the year from the full date, e.g. 12 - YEAR(Date) → to extract the year from the full date, e.g. 2017 - CONCAT(YEAR(Date), MONTH(Date)) → to build a field which is the full month, e.g. 201712 - if you already have the computed fields "month" and "year", you can also use them in the formula, e.g., CONCAT(year, month)